microbma/microbma.github.io/project/SMAG.md

 Scripts used to generate the figures are available at [Figure coding](https://github.com/Caiyulu-818/SMAG/tree/main/scripts).

 ## Figures and Supplementary Table Files
-All the main figures and supplementary figures related to paper are avalibale at [figshare](https://doi.org/10.6084/m9.figshare.22126199.v2);

-All the supplementary table files related the findings are available at [Zenodo](https://doi.org/10.5281/zenodo.7941562).
+The source data underlying Figs. 1–6 and Supplementary Figs. 1-6 are provided as Source Data files and have been deposited in the Figshare database[Data files](https://doi.org/10.6084/m9.figshare.23298791).

 ## Contacts
 Other associated data supporting the findings are available from the corresponding author(bma@zju.edu.cn) upon reasonable request.
 Also you can contact lucy20@zju.edu.cn for details.

+## Publications
+Ma, B., Lu, C., Wang, Y. et al. A genomic catalogue of soil microbiomes boosts mining of biodiversity and genetic resources.
+Nat Commun 14, 7318 (2023).